 |Components||Before GST||After GST|

-|Interest rate, EMI, loan amount||It depends on the lender and varies according to your credit score||GST is not applicable for this component.|
+|Interest rate, EMI, loan amount||Depended on the lender and varied according to your credit score||GST is not applicable for this component.|

-|Processing fee||A service tax of 15% is levied on the processing fee.||GST of 18% is levied on the processing fee.|
+|Processing fee||A service tax of 15% was levied on the processing fee.||GST of 18% is levied on the processing fee.|

-|Prepayment charge||A service tax of 15% is levied on prepayment charges.||GST of 18% is levied on prepayment charges.|
+|Prepayment charge||A service tax of 15% was levied on prepayment charges.||GST of 18% is levied on prepayment charges.|

-|Documents required||Basic KYC documents and income proof documents are required.
-A GST certificate is not required.||Basic KYC documents, a GST certificate, and additional documents are required while applying for a personal loan for business.|
+|Documents required||Basic KYC documents and income proof documents were required.
+A GST certificate was not required.||Basic KYC documents, a GST certificate, and additional documents are required while applying for a personal loan for business.|

-|Eligibility criteria||Vary across lenders||No change|
+|Eligibility criteria||Varied across lenders||No change|

-The introduction of the Goods and Service Tax brought significant changes to the tax structure.
-Understandably, borrowers are worried about the impact of GST on personal loans and the additional costs associated with it.
+The introduction of the Goods and Service Tax brought significant changes to the tax structfure.
+Understandably, borrowers were initially worried about the impact of GST on loans and the additional costs associated with it.

 Ans: As the rate of GST levied on personal loans is fixed at 18%, there is no way to remove or reduce it.
 However, as GST is applicable on certain components of loans, you can opt for a lender offering lower processing fees and prepayment charges.

 Ans: Most financial institutions levy prepayment charges between 2%-5% on the outstanding loan amount.
-Yet, there are personal loan providers like Navi, which charge no prepayment fee.
+Yet, there are cash loan providers like Navi, which charge no prepayment fee.
 Note that prepaying your loan can improve your credit score.
 Accordingly, if you have the financial capacity, you may consider prepaying your loan.

 Ans: Only self-employed individuals applying for a personal loan for a business need to furnish a GST certificate.
 For individuals opting for a personal loan, there have been no changes regarding the documents required before and after GST implementation.
 Thus, they need to provide only the documents mentioned by their respective lenders.